morgan-nanez/selected-projects/Natural Language Processing/LLM Recommender/readMe.md

+The goal with this propt was to coax the model to output something along the lines of "Hunger Games" and other books from that genre
 **Prompt 2**: "can you recommend books about utopian usurps from young adults who try to change the world for the better and fight?"

 **Results 2**: